 In this work, we take a step towards combining the potential of quantum and classical computation, with the goal of enhancing the applicability of quantum algorithms such that larger instances can be solved.
 We propose a hybrid, heuristic algorithm for the weighted maximum-cut problem (MaxCut).
 The algorithm builds on a well-known linear relaxation of MaxCut.
-Solving linear relaxations is the basis of branch-and-cut algorithms for integer programming since they provide upper bounds on an optimum solution value (in the case of a maximization problem).
-Furthermore, they can be solved quickly, even for very large instances.
+Solving linear relaxations is the basis of branch-and-cut algorithms for integer programming since they provide upper bounds on an optimum solution value (we consider here the case of a maximization problem). \tb{Branch-and-cut divides the solution space into subproblems, called \emph{branching}, and calculates upper bounds on the best solution value in each subproblem by solving a linear relaxation.
+If this upper bound undercuts the best known lower bound, typically given by the value of the best available solution, the subproblem can be pruned, \ie excluded entirely from the search.
+Otherwise, the algorithm continues branching.} Linear relaxations can be \tb{often} solved quickly, even for very large instances~\tb{\cite{Koch2022}}.
 Thus, the proposed heuristic is particularly well-suited for integration in integer programming methods.
-Integrating fast and high-quality heuristics in classical branch-and-cut is a commonly used technique to speed up the solution process.
+Integrating fast and high-quality heuristics in classical branch-and-cut is a commonly used technique to speed up the solution process~\tb{\cite{Fischetti2011}}.
 Such heuristics provide quickly accessible lower bounds.
 If there is a gap between upper and lower bound, the algorithm needs to branch and starts enumerating sub-problems.
 The need to enumerate a large number of sub-problems often slows down the solution process significantly.
 Branch-and-cut performs particularly well when upper and lower bounds are strong as branching can then be avoided as much as possible.